worldmind/notes/salesforce.md

 I did not found any reason for creating new languages in Salesforce.
 In today world we have so many different languages that we need have big reason for creating new.
-For example, Rust have reason, Red have reason, but Apex and SOQL have not real reason.
+For example, Rust have reason, Red have reason, but Apex and SOQL have not reasons.
 It is looks like hackers do that they like - hacker love low level things like creating languages and often they did not think about business value of it.
 "Not invented here" - they's argument.
 From architector view you must reuse existing things as much as possible and make own bycicle only if you have big reason for it, because making low level thing is not a goal of creating CRM system.
 From business view you must use widely used technology for getting army of proffesionals.